joelnewcomer/visitoconee/wp-content/plugins/auto-terms-of-service-and-privacy-policy/README.txt

 5. When the upload is finished, activate the plugin via the prompt.
 A message will show confirming a successful activation.

 == Changelog ==

+= Version 2.3.2 =
+* Jan 27, 2020
+* Fix: Disable plugin if page is AMP endpoint (AMP does not allow JS scripts)
+* Fix: Chrome prevents "Create" button from working due to validation (hidden field)

 = Version 2.3.1 =
 * Dec 9, 2019